grip-unina/vipcup2022/index.md

 ### Team Formation and Eligibility
-Each team participating should be composed of one faculty member or someone with a PhD degree employed by the university (the Supervisor), at most one graduate student (the Tutor), and at least three, but no more than ten undergraduate students.
+Each team participating should be composed of:
+- One faculty member (the Supervisor); Someone with a PhD degree employed by the university; Postdocs and research associates are not considered as faculty members.
+- At most one graduate student (the Tutor); A graduate student is a student having earned at least a 4-year University degree at the time of submission.
+- At least three, but no more than ten undergraduate students; An undergraduate student is a student without a 4-year degree.

 At least three of the undergraduate team members must hold either regular or student memberships of the IEEE Signal Processing Society.
-Undergraduate students who are in the first two years of their college studies, as well as high school students who are capable to contribute are welcome to participate in a team.
 A participant cannot be on more than one team.